Bruce Leff, MD, Chair

 - Ascension Health, Member of the Quality Committee to the Board of Directors, receiving reimbursement for travel.

-Dr. Leff reported receiving grant funding from The Commonwealth Fund, The Retirement Research Fund, the John A. Hartford Foundation, Patient-Centered Outcomes Research Institute, National Institute of Aging, and California Healthcare Foundation, all paid to Johns Hopkins University.
+Dr. Leff reported receiving grant funding for salary support, staff and project expenses from The Commonwealth Fund, the Alliance for Home Health Quality and Innovation, John A. Hartford Foundation, Patient-Centered Outcomes Research Institute, West Health Institute, and California Healthcare Foundation, all paid to Johns Hopkins University.

 Joyce Dubow, MUP